aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 the execution.

 ![](images/member-account-ssm-dashboard.png)
-<p align="center">Figure 8: Automation executions (member account)</p>
+<p align="center">Figure 7: Automation executions (member account)</p>

 To confirm that the license utilization data has been updated in AWS License Manager, using the management account and selected Region, open the **License Manager** console.
-Depending on the licenses consumed, the **Customer managed licenses** list will look something like Figure 9 in each region:
+Depending on the licenses consumed, the **Customer managed licenses** list will look something like Figure 8 in each region:

 ![](images/customer-managed-licenses.png)
-<p align="center">Figure 9: Customer managed licenses</p>
+<p align="center">Figure 8: Customer managed licenses</p>

 ## Adding new accounts and Regions

-The solution will automatically cover any new AWS accounts that you provision under the OUs you specified when you created the association (Note: Lambda function that shares the Discover document with member accounts is invoked every day).
-If you create new OUs or add Regions, you will need to update the following solution components:
+If you add new OU’s, accounts outside of the currently targeted OU’s or Regions, then you must update both the CloudFormation template and association.
+However, if you are only adding accounts to the currently targeted OU’s then you must only update the association.

 **CloudFormation**: